 The fact is, plenty of non-meat foods have plenty of protein.
 Think broccoli, nuts, lentils, quinoa, sprouted grains, tofu and other soy products… the list goes on.
-And if you’re the kind of person who likes protein shakes or protein powders, you can use a plant-based powder like Vega to give yourself an added boost of veggies, fiber, antioxidants, probiotics, and more.
+Additionally, if you’re the kind of person who likes protein shakes or protein powders, you can use a plant-based protein powder like Vega.
+That will give you an added boost of veggies, fiber, antioxidants, probiotics, and more.

 We had a chance to learn about Vega while at BlogHer from vegan chef Leslie Durso.
 Leslie taught us how to make some amazing vegan pancakes using Vega protein shake powder to give the pancakes a protein boost.
-General rule of thumb: If you want to bake with Vega protein powder, put in a scoop of Vega and remove the equivalent amount of flour.
+Here’s a general rule of thumb: To bake with Vega protein powder, add a scoop of Vega and remove the equivalent amount of flour.

 So, in search of a good vegan banana bread, we took her advice.
 We adapted a recipe from The Simple Veganista by pumping it up with plant-based protein powder.
 The result?
 It was a big hit with everyone.
 (And, for the record, no one missed the eggs or butter.)

-- 1 scoop Vega Vanilla Clean Protein shake powder (about ½ cup)
+- 1 scoop Vega Vanilla Protein Shake Powder (about 1/2 cup)

 - 4 medium-sized ripe bananas, mashed

-- Grease a small loaf pan.
+Grease a 9"x5" loaf pan.
 Pour the batter into the loaf pan.
 Bake for 50 minutes, or until a toothpick or knife comes out clean when inserted.

 Honestly, the taste was no different from a regular baked good… and we’ve added protein, greens, vitamins, fiber, and Omega 3s.
 What’s not to like?

-We’re keeping our Vega on hand next to our baking supplies just so we can keep boosting our baked goods.
+From now on, we’re keeping our Vega vegan protein on hand next to our baking supplies just so we can keep boosting our baked goods.
 We’ll let you know if we find any other great combinations!